opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 ### `adaptive_selection`

 The `adaptive_selection` object contains the adaptive selection statistics.
-Each entry is specified by the node ID and has the properties listed below.
+Each entry is specified by the node ID and has the following properties.

 Field | Field type | Description
 :--- | :--- | :---